 I rediscovered how this cake fits the bill when needing a sweet something.
 The fig cake can be quickly whipped up to take to church, bring to a friend, or baked ahead for some weekend company.
 It can be made into a simple bundt style or baked in layers and frosted.
 It’s one of those cakes that stays moist and gets better with time.
 Adding fruit does that to most baked goods.

 I’ll never forget the first time I served this cake to some of my Arkansas friends.
-They would not eat it and in fact made a grimace when I told them it was made with figs. Eventually, they decided to give it a try and after one bite decided it was indeed delicious.
-I’m still amazed at how many people aren’t familiar with the fig so here are some interesting facts I’ve discovered about this sweet fruit.
+They refused to eat it and in fact, grimaced when I told them it was baked with figs. Eventually, they decided to give it a try and after one bite they witnessed it’s goodness.